build-on-aws/content/posts/my-personal-assistant-is-a-telegram-bot/index.md

 #### Code Review: REST API with Amazon API Gateway

-Back to the CDK app, after defining the SSM Parameter Store, IAM, and AWS Lambda, it's time to define the Amazon API Gateway.
+Back to the CDK app, after defining the Parameter Store, IAM, and Lambda function, it's time to define the API Gateway.

-Here I define a REST API — you can use any API type supported by Amazon API Gateway, such as the HTTP API.
-After that, I defined the integration for AWS Lambda.
+Here I define a REST API — you can use any API type supported by API Gateway, such as the HTTP API.
+After that, I defined the integration for Lambda function.
 We also need to define a resource for this API path URI, and by defining `add_resource("telegram")`, Telegram can use our webhook URL at `exampledomain.com/telegram` using the `POST` method.

 ```python
 api = _ag.RestApi(